2012 Music Reviews

 Steinvord, Steinvord [EP] (2012) B

-I remember when this "mysterious" IDM artist - whoever he or they could be - posted some tracks on Myspace a few years back and I was impressed with the talent of such a "no name" (ahem) electronic musician.
+I remember when this "mysterious" IDM artist - whoever he or they could be - posted some tracks on MySpace a few years back and I was impressed with the talent of such a "no name" (ahem) electronic musician.
 If it is RDJ - and I'm thinking it is - he's the musical equivalent to Pessoa (and equally enigmatic).
 Regardless, it's an unpredictable and mesmerizing EP.

 St. Lucia, St. Lucia [EP] (2012) C